—The Rabid Incident—

 Then lightning cracked overhead.
 I flinched, my left foot betrayed me, the right one said, 'same girl', and down I went.
 Mud erupted around me like confetti at the world's saddest parade.
 Somehow, through sheer spite, I lunged forward at the last second and tackled the furry fugitive, sliding across the muck, with him clutched in my arms like some war hero saving a fallen comrade.

-The rabbit, of course, remained mute, because the universe refuses to give me even one ounce of validation.
-And apparently, that wasn't enough humiliation for one evening, because just as I tried to stand, my boot slipped again and I went face-first into the mud so hard I inhaled half a kilo of earth.
-Somewhere out there, gardeners were spiritually applauding.
+And apparently I haven’t had enough humiliation for one evening, because just as I tried to stand my boot slipped again and I went face-first into the mud so hard I inhaled half a kilo of earth.

-I shoved myself upright, dirt dripping down my chin, and squinted into the rain.
+I shoved myself upright, dirt dripping down my chin, and squinted into the rain and I…froze.

 "You've got to be shitting me..."